sikozonpc/personal-blog/content/about.md

 ## Contact

-I’m available for a chatting through LinkedIn and Twitter.
+I’m available for a chat through my [LinkedIn](https://www.linkedin.com/in/tiago-taquelim/) and Twitter.